Get-Tony/ansible_ops/README.md

 ## Notes

-- Firewalld will most likly be removed due to complexity.
+- Firewalld will most likely be removed due to complexity.
 - Create a report playbook for tcp_wrapper

 ## Dependencies